J-O-H-N-P-A-U-L/portfolio/pages/index.md

 ## Education
 Swinburne University of Technology

-Master of Multimedia(MMm) with a major in Computer Engineering
+Master of Multimedia Technology majoring in Computer Engineering

 Completed in 2012
 ## Software Engineering